scalastyle/scalastyle.github.com/rules-dev.markdown

  * description - Maximum number of parameters for a method
  * class - org.scalastyle.scalariform.ParameterNumberChecker
  * default level - WarningLevel

+#### Justification
+A method which has more than a certain number of parameters can be hard to understand.

 #### Parameters
 <table width="80%"><tr><th>Parameter</th><th>Description</th><th>Type</th><th>Default Value</th></tr><tr><td>maxParameters</td>